EmpowerPlastic/empowerchain/docs/validators/full-node-setup.md

 EOF
 ```

-To use Cosmovisor to handle autoamtic upgrades, refer to the [Cosmovisor Setup](/validators/cosmovisor-setup) page.
+To use Cosmovisor to handle automatic upgrades, refer to the [Cosmovisor Setup](/validators/cosmovisor-setup) page.